Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Implementation

 After the challenges for adapting mutant schemata and mutant deduplication are solved, we build \ourtool, a general-purpose patch validator for Java, which adapts all five classes of acceleration techniques suitable for patch validation.
 We choose Java as the target programming language because it is supported by most APR tools\footnote{\href{https://program-repair.org/}{program-repair.org} lists 23 APR tools for repairing Java programs, which is the largest among all programming languages.}.

-To achieve mutant schemata and mutant deduplication, we implement the \napp algorithm described in \secref{section:approach} and manually followed the design process of interception-based instrumentation described in \secref{section:approach_patch_virtualization}.
-While our approach is theoretically sound and can be applied to arbitrary patches, there are two limitations at the implementation level, which will be evaluated in our experiment:
+To achieve mutant schemata and mutant deduplication, we implement the \napp algorithm described in \secref{section:approach} and the interception-based instrumentation by following the design process described in \secref{section:approach_patch_virtualization}.